Knowledge HubHomeowner Tips

 System type.
 Already covered above.
 The jump from picket to glass is significant because tempered glass panels are expensive to manufacture and heavy to ship.

 Stairs.
 Stair railing sections are more expensive than flat deck sections because the components are angled, the posts need adjustable brackets, and glass panels (if used) have to be custom-cut to match the stair pitch.
+Our Flex Rail system reduces some of this cost on picket stairs because it uses field-adjustable angles instead of custom-fabricated stair panels.

 Mounting method.
 Surface mount (on top of the deck) is standard and included in most pricing.
 Fascia mount (side of the deck frame) can add cost if the framing needs modification or additional blocking.
+Our dealers in the Seattle area have done fascia mount infinity projects on concrete multi-family buildings with custom base plates welded to prepared steel.
+That kind of project is at the high end of the cost range for a reason.

 Powder coating colour.
 Standard colours (Black, White, and the rest of our 14-colour lineup) are included in the base price.
 Custom colour matching is available but adds a surcharge for the custom powder run.